ashwinbasil/Workforce-Data-Quality-Governance-Analysis/README.md

 # Workforce Data Quality & Governance Analysis
-UK Government Workforce Dataset
+**UK Government Workforce Dataset**

 ## Overview

-This project demonstrates an end-to-end data quality and governance workflow using a real UK government workforce dataset.
+This repository demonstrates a **SQL-first, end-to-end data quality and governance workflow** using a real UK government workforce dataset.

 The objective is not predictive modelling or dashboard aesthetics.
-The focus is on how a data analyst or analytics engineer designs enforceable data quality rules, detects violations using SQL, tracks them over time, evaluates them against SLAs, and translates findings into concrete governance actions.
+The focus is on how an analyst or analytics engineer:

+- defines enforceable data expectations,
+- detects violations using SQL,
+- logs failures over time,
+- evaluates them against SLAs,
+- and translates findings into concrete governance actions.

-All SQL and Python code in this repository is public, versioned, and fully reproducible.
+All SQL and Python code is **public, versioned, and reproducible**.

 ---

-## Where to See My SQL Work
+## SQL-First Architecture (Deliberate Design Choice)

-All data quality and governance logic is implemented in SQL:
+All data quality logic is implemented in **SQL**, not Python.

+Python is used strictly to:
+- orchestrate execution,
+- load SLA thresholds,
+- persist audit results,
+- export BI-ready outputs.

+This mirrors real enterprise environments where:
-- `sql/dq_workforce_checks.sql` — production-style data quality rules
+- data quality rules live close to the data,
-- `sql/dq_sla_rules.sql` — SLA thresholds and governance logic
+- SQL logic is auditable and reviewable by governance teams,
-- `sql/exploratory_analysis.sql` — root-cause analysis queries

-Python is used strictly for orchestration, logging, and visualisation.
+- Python acts as a control layer, not a logic layer.

 ---

+## SQL Techniques Demonstrated

+The SQL in this repository goes beyond row-level checks and focuses on **analytical governance patterns**:

+- Common Table Expressions (CTEs) for modular, auditable rules
+- Conditional aggregation for failure metrics
+- Cross-field validation (payscale minimum vs maximum)
+- Semantic business rules (grade-to-pay alignment)
+- Department-level concentration analysis
+- Severity classification aligned to governance escalation
+- Time-stamped audit logging for trend analysis

+---

+## Where to Review SQL Work

+All data quality and governance logic lives in the `sql/` directory:

+- `sql/dq_workforce_checks.sql`
+  Production-style data quality rules with persistent audit logging

+- `sql/dq_sla_rules.sql`
+  SLA thresholds and severity mapping

+- `sql/exploratory_analysis.sql`
+  Root-cause and impact analysis queries used to understand failure patterns

+Python does **not** embed business logic.

+---

 ## Dataset

-Source: UK Government workforce transparency data (public)
+**Source:** UK Government workforce transparency data (public)
-Rows: ~3,000
+**Rows:** ~3,000
-Domain: Public-sector workforce reporting
+**Domain:** Public-sector workforce reporting

-Common data quality risks in the dataset include:
+Common data quality risks present in the dataset:
 - Missing organisational hierarchy
 - Implausible Full-Time Equivalent (FTE) values
 - Invalid pay ranges
 - Structural inconsistencies across grades and roles

-Key fields:
+Key fields include:
 - Parent Department
 - Organisation
 - Grade